Professor Mark S Gilthorpe

 - Location: Room 11.21, Leeds Institute for Data Analytics Worsley Building

 - Website: ORCID

-Mark is Professor of Statistical Epidemiology in the School of Medicine and the Leeds Institute for Data Analytics (LIDA), and a Fellow of the Alan Turing Institute for Data Science and Artificial Intelligence.
+I am a Professor of Statistical Epidemiology in the School of Medicine and the Leeds Institute for Data Analytics (LIDA), and a Fellow of the Alan Turing Institute for Data Science and Artificial Intelligence.